 Add vegetables - If you wanted to add more nutrition to this recipe, add some chopped broccoli or mushrooms.

 Vary the seasonings - Add some more spices to change the flavor.
-You can make this butter chicken recipe as spicy as you'd like.
+You can add red pepper fakes to make this butter chicken recipe as spicy as you'd like.

 This simple instant pot chicken dinner can be served as is but you can also serve it over rice, noodles, or even cauliflower rice as well.